Wall St Week Ahead-U.S. summer stock rally at risk as September looms | Business

 "We’ve had a breathtaking run and I wouldn’t be shocked if the market takes a hit here," said Jack Janasiewicz, lead portfolio strategist at Natixis Investment Management Solutions.
 The S&P 500 could fall by as much as 10% in September as investors price in the likelihood that the Fed will not start to cut rates as early as some hoped, Janasiewicz said.

-When Fed Chair Jerome Powell speaks on Friday, market participants will be eager for any hints about how long the central bank anticipates hiking rates.
-Powell, who is making a keynote speech at the Kansas City Federal Reserve's annual monetary policy conference in Jackson Hole, Wyoming, may use the opportunity to cool expectations among investors of cuts to borrowing costs in 2023.
+"These are the unfortunate costs of reducing inflation.
+But a failure to restore price stability would mean far greater pain," Powell said in a closely-watched speech in Jackson Hole, Wyoming.
 The FOMC meeting scheduled for Sept.
 20 and 21 will also likely drive volatility during the month, prompting the S&P 500 to fall near its June lows, said Sam Stovall, chief investment strategist at CFRA.
 Ahead of that will be critical economic data, such as a reading on consumer prices that will give investors more insight into whether inflation has peaked.

 The strong rally since June, however, suggests that the index will continue to rebound through December, Stovall said.
 "While we might end up retesting the June low, history says that we will not set a new low," he said.